Welcome to MusicDayz

 Rag Doll by The Four Seasons enters the Billboard Top 40 Singles Chart in the USA on its way to No1.

-Rag Doll by The Four Seasons reaches No1 in the Canadian pop singles chart.
+Rag Doll by The Four Seasons reaches No1 in Cash Box magazine's chart of the best-selling singles in the USA.

 The Beach Boys are in Western Recorders, Hollywood, Los Angeles, California, USA, adding vocals to the backing tracks for When I Grow Up (To Be A Man).